 You’re going to start to notice physical changes as your substance abuse worsens.
-These can include anything from skin tags, to weigh changes, to dental issues and everything else.
+These can include anything from skin tags, to weight changes, to serious dental issues and more.

 Your finances are very often the first casualty of your addiction.
 You’ll start to spend more and more money on drugs or alcohol, until you’re forced to spend money you don’t have, and make choices that a “sober you” never would have made.
 This financial impact will invariably impact your relationships, whether it’s hiding large losses from your family or having to always borrow money from your friends.
 Like politics, the first rule of addiction is often to “follow the money”.

 The first thing to realize is that you need help not shame.
-The American Psychiatric Association defines addiction as a complex condition, a brain disease that is manifested by compulsive substance use despite harmful consequence.
-It’s no different than other chronic conditions like hypertension, diabetes, or high cholesterol and the relapse rates are often the same.
+The American Psychiatric Association defines addiction as a complex condition, a brain disease that is manifested by compulsive substance use despite harmful consequences.
+It’s no different than other chronic condition, like hypertension, diabetes or high cholesterol and the relapse rates are often the same.
 There are nearly 20 million people struggling with addiction in the United States so you’re not alone, but you do need help.

 If you think that you or someone you care about is struggling with addiction and needs immediate help, this is a time for help and not judgment.
 Treatment should begin immediately, including detox and rehab to address the medical and behavioral aspects of their addiction.

-Recovery Unplugged offers a full range of addiction treatment options, including inpatient, outpatient, long-term and more, and we’re ready to help you or your loved one reclaim your life.
+Recovery Unplugged offers a full range of addiction treatment options, including inpatient, outpatient, long-term and more.
+We’re ready to help you or your loved one reclaim your life.
 We accept most major insurances, and treat all types of addiction, including heroin, opioids, cocaine, alcohol and others.
 Don’t let addiction control your life any further.